sporto/elm-tutorial/fetching_resources/showing_errors_2.md

     ...
 ```

 The last value could be a root effect.
 In this way we could call the `ShowError` action that we set in main directly from here.

+However, this adds external knowledge to Players.Update.
+This module would need to import the Main action and would need to know that `ShowError` exists.
+This adds tighter coupling, which is not great.